Abdimalik-Osman/Abdimalik-Osman/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Master's in Computer Science at Jamhuriya University of Science and Technology.
+- 🔭 I'm currently pursuing my Master's in Data Science at Jamhuriya University of Science and Technology.

 ## Tech Stack